The baby name Albert brings to mind a world-famous royal, a popular song, and a genius.

 It’s a fascinating tale – an 18 year old queen, cousins who ended up a love match, an unpopular foreign prince who won the respect of his adopted country, a long mourning following his death.

-All of this makes it feel very British, indeed.
+All of this makes the name Albert feel very British and quite distinguished, indeed.

 Besides the many descendants of Queen Victoria, there’s:

-• Einstein, who escaped Nazi Germany and discovered the theory of relativity.
+• Albert Einstein, who escaped Nazi Germany and discovered the theory of relativity.

 • French author and philosopher Camus won the 1957 Nobel Prize for Literature.